Frequently Asked Questions

 Is pre-approval required for CMEP/CFEP to pay for evaluations of children?

-Pre-approval is not required for medical evaluations (though DSS must have an open investigation on the child and make sure to complete the DSS Form 5143 and the DSS portion of the medical report form prior to the exam), but pre-approval IS required for Child/Family evaluations (see below for instructions).
+Pre-approval IS required for Child/Family evaluations (see below for instructions).
+Pre-approval is NOT required for medical evaluations (though DSS must have an open investigation on the child and make sure to complete the DSS Form 5143 and the DSS portion of the medical report form prior to the exam).

 How do I get pre-approval for a Child/Family Evaluation (CFE)?

 You will need to fill out the Authorization Request Form for a Child/Family Evaluation AND the Consent/Authorization form (which is DSS form 5143).
 Make sure they are completely filled out, and fax them to 919-843-9368.
 We will fax a response back to you soon, usually the same day.
 If you have not heard from us within a day or two, feel free to give us a call.
 We will fax back your approval request to you with your approval number (the "AR#" at the top right corner of the request form) and the number of hours you are approved for (at the end of the request form).
 You may then call one of our rostered examiners to schedule an appointment.
 (See below for instructions on finding a rostered examiner.)
 The examiner will want to see a copy of this approval and the consent form.

 How can I find an examiner to perform an evaluation for me?

 Click on the “Services” link and then “Linkage of DSS to Local Providers.”
 You will need to call our office at 919-843-9365 to obtain a password.